AngelDHackerman/santa-lucia-data-analysis-manual/README.md

 **"De esta Capital" Means "Guatemala city"**

-And as you may realize the amount of winning numbers sold in **Guatemala city is by far the largest** one in all Loteria Santa Lucia from **June 2024 up to today!**
+And as you may realize the amount of winning numbers sold in **Guatemala city is by far the largest** one in all Loteria Santa Lucia from **June 2024 up to January 5th 2025!**

 Guatemala City has the largest winning numbers sold due to the huge amount of wholesellers and the web page.

 ### 8. What is the top 10 departments with more winning numbers sold?

-> Guatemala is divided in the following way: 1 Country with 22 departments, 331 municipios and at least 1 or 2 "big cities" for each department.
+* Guatemala is divided in the following way: 1 Country with 22 departments, 331 municipios and at least 1 or 2 "big cities" for each department.

 ![Top 10 Departments with more winning numbers](./images/top_10_departments_winning.png)